Rudy Owens

 Rudy C. Owens (born December 18, 1987) is an American former professional baseball pitcher.
-He played in Major League Baseball (MLB) for the Houston Astros.
+He played in Major League Baseball (MLB) for the Houston Astros, and in the Chinese Professional Baseball League (CPBL) for the Chinatrust Brothers.

 Career

 Owens attended Mesa High School in Mesa, Arizona, where he played for the school's baseball team.

 Pittsburgh Pirates

-The Pittsburgh Pirates drafted Owens out of Mesa in the 28th round (830th overall) of the 2006 Major League Baseball Draft.
+The Pittsburgh Pirates drafted Owens out of Mesa in the 28th round (830th overall) of the 2006 Major League Baseball draft.
 After attending Chandler-Gilbert Community College for the 2007 college baseball season, he signed with the Pirates as a draft-and-follow prospect.

 In 2009, Owens was named a Class-A All-Star, South Atlantic League (SAL) All-Star, and SAL Most Outstanding Pitcher after going 10-1 with a 1.70 ERA in 19 games.
 He was also named the Pittsburgh Pirates' Minor League Pitcher of the Year.
 In 2010, Owens was named an Eastern League All-Star and was again named the Pirates' Minor League Pitcher of the Year.
-The Pirates added him to their 40 man roster after the 2011 season to protect him from the Rule 5 draft.
+The Pirates added him to their 40-man roster after the 2011 season to protect him from the Rule 5 draft.